 Use gesso with a stencil.
 It will add instant texture to any design.

 Create some raised stamping with gesso.
-Use things like toilet paper rolls to create raised stamping pattern.
-You can also use cookie cutters, jar lids and potato mashers to create instant design.
+Use things like toilet paper rolls to create raised stamping patterns.
+You can also use cookie cutters, jar lids, and potato mashers to create an instant designs.

 Adding Texture With Gesso